guanquann/Stocksera/README.md

 #### /subreddit_count/
 - Look at the increase in number of redditors on popular sub-reddits such as r/wallstreetbets, r/Superstonk and r/amcstock.
 - Growth in number of new redditors and percentage of active redditors.
-- This page is currently very basic, open to new suggestions on how to improve this page.
 ![Subreddit Stats](./static/images/github/subreddit_stats.png)

 #### /market_overview/